 Some techniques of gaslighting:

-- The telling of blatant lies, such as that Trump's was the biggest Electoral College victory in history.
+- The gaslighter might tell huge lies, like when Trump says his Electoral College victory was the biggest in history.
 (Check out Elections.)

-- The gaslighter's actions do not match their words.
+- The gaslighter's actions may not match their words.
 (Check out Foreign Policy / Global Security.)

-- The gaslighter exploits confusion, knowing that it weakens people.
+- The gaslighter uses confusion to weaken people.
 (See Immigration and Muslim Ban / Registry.)

-- They tell you that everyone else is a liar: The CIA determined that Russia interfered with the election, and Trump dismissed the story and attacked the CIA.
-(See Russia/Hacking.)
+- The gaslighter says you that everyone else is a liar.
+For example, the CIA said that Russia interfered with the election, and Trump dismissed the story and attacked the CIA.
+(See Russian Interference in American Politics.)

 - Gaslighting: Know It to Identify It and Protect Yourself

 - Gaslighting: The Mind Game Everyone should Know About